nswdpc/waratah/docs/en/102_aboriginal_colour_palette.md

 }
 ```

-All palette colours can be found at [https://github.com/digitalnsw/nsw-design-system/blob/master/src/global/scss/settings/_aboriginal-palette.scss](_aboriginal-palette.scss - Github) with example colour groups at [https://designsystem.nsw.gov.au/templates/theming/full-page.html?palette=aboriginal](theme examples - designsystem.nsw.gov.au).
+All palette colours can be found at [_aboriginal-palette.scss - Github](https://github.com/digitalnsw/nsw-design-system/blob/master/src/global/scss/settings/_aboriginal-palette.scss) with example colour groups at [theme examples - designsystem.nsw.gov.au](https://designsystem.nsw.gov.au/templates/theming/full-page.html?palette=aboriginal).

 ### 4. Build the frontend

-Use one of the build options to build the frontend.
-As `waratah-branding/frontend/src/app.scss` is added last in then build process, the palette selection will override the default NSW Government branding.
+Use one of the documented build options to build the frontend.

+As `waratah-branding/frontend/src/app.scss` is added last in the build process, the palette selection will override the default NSW Government branding.